 Rachel wiped her cheeks.
 They were embarrassingly damp.
 “That must be lonely.”

-They regarded each other warily for a moment, then Rachel said, “Yes please.
-I’d love a chocolate.”
+They regarded each other warily for a moment, then Rachel said, “Yes, please.
+I’d love a chocolate.
+But not the Turkish Delight ones.”

 It snowed in the night, big heavy drifts that whispered around the hills and piled up against the trees, soft and bright and forgiving.
 Rachel leaned her forehead against the window, looking at the rounded hump of Gramps’ workshop and the mysterious shapes of bushes and plants, all surrounded by the small cross-hatchings of bird footprints.
 The house was still around her, full of the small (and not so small) noises of sleeping things.
 She was the first one up, and the day was entirely hers.
 She tiptoed away from the window and headed for the stairs.